Free Ohio Arrests & Criminal Records: Search Every OH County

 The other option that could be utilized would be providing the required information for a background check (the four points above) and electronically submit fingerprints through one of the Webcheck providers.
 For more information about Ohio background checks keep reading below.

-Because there is limited access to state-wide online searches in Ohio it’s helpful to get creative and request records through the Ohio State Patrol which can be an effective way to check if someone has a criminal record.
-These criminal records are made available to the public under the Ohio Revised Code 149.43.3 There are a variety of different things someone could request including body-worn camera recordings, transcripts and recordings of 911 calls, criminal investigation case information, and much more.
+These criminal records are made available to the public under the Ohio Revised Code 149.43.3 There are a variety of different things someone could request, including body-worn camera recordings, transcripts and recordings of 911 calls, criminal investigation case information, and much more.

-For an easy breakdown of how to search for records through the Ohio State Patrol follow the instructions below.
+For an easy breakdown of how to search for records through the Ohio State Patrol, follow the instructions below:

-1. Firstly, navigate to the Public Records Center which can be found through the Ohio Department of Public Safety website.
+1. Firstly, navigate to the Public Records Center, which can be found through the Ohio Department of Public Safety website.

-2. It’s helpful to remember that while an account is optional there are some benefits such as being able to track the records request.
-A free account can be created, if desired to track but if not records can be obtained anonymously.
+2. It’s helpful to remember that while an account is optional, there are some benefits, such as being able to track the records request.
+A free account can be created, if desired, to track, but if not, records can be obtained anonymously.
 If no account is used, it is crucial to remember the reference number for updates and to request additional information as needed.

 • Which type of record(s) are being requested.